 By the end of this level, students can communicate about and identify the main idea and a few supporting details of short written and spoken messages on highly predictable, everyday topics on familiar themes involving personal identity, family, and daily life.
 They can use simple sentences that have been encountered, memorized, and recalled.
 Radicals, the principles of stroke order, the Pinyin romanization system, and tones are introduced in studying simplified Mandarin Chinese.
 Chinese IA is for beginners with no previous exposure to Chinese or students with limited exposure to reading and writing.
 Most teaching materials consist of authentic and contemporary resources (interviews, news articles, videos, songs); however, themes and grammatical structures align with the Zhen Bang I (真棒) textbook.

 By the end of this level, students can communicate about and identify the main idea and a few supporting details of short written and spoken messages on highly predictable, everyday topics on familiar themes involving personal identity, family, school and daily life.
 They can use simple sentences that have been encountered, memorized, and recalled.
-Most teaching materials consist of authentic and contemporary resources (interviews, news articles, videos, songs); however, themes and grammatical structures align with the Voces Français 1 series.
+Most teaching materials consist of authentic and contemporary resources (interviews, news articles, videos, songs).
+The themes and grammatical structures align with the Voces Français Level 1 series.